skip to main content

 Job SummaryA clear, concise statement explaining the major functions of the position.
 The job summary describes the "what" and the 'why," not the "how."

-Market DataSalary data provided by reputable salary survey vendors that represents the external market
+Market DataSalary data provided by reputable salary survey vendors that represents the external market.
+Market data is collected by the central compensation team and not by individual departments / units.

 Market DefinitionExternal organizations UM compare ourselves to.
 The University of Mississippi will use a combination of the following labor markets to ensure competitive compensation.
 Peer Institution, Aspirational Peer Institutions, SEC Institutions, and regional data.
 Market Definitions will vary based on the role.